Naomi Reiss (MA (Cantab), MSc)

 Research summary

 Naomi's research interests centre on incarceration in early Christianity.
-She currently researches the experiences of imprisoned Christ-followers as documented in the New Testament and other early Christian texts.
-She is also interested in all kinds of carceral logics, ancient and modern, and the way that biblical texts are implicated in modern discourses around imprisonment and the pastoral care of prisoners.
+Her recently-completed PhD thesis discusses the experiences of imprisoned Christ-followers as documented in the New Testament and other early Christian texts.
+She is interested in all kinds of carceral logics, ancient and modern, and the way that biblical texts are implicated in modern discourses around imprisonment and the pastoral care of prisoners.

 Affiliated research centres